rjimeno/linux-sysadmin-interview-questions/README.md

 * You need to upgrade kernel at 100-1000 servers, how you would do this?

+    * I'll divide the answer in two parts:

+        * At the server level, the command(s) `yum -y update kernel & reboot` must be executed by a user with root privileges.
+That can be achieved by using a scheduled job (via cron or similar).
+Other option is to generate an SSH key pair on a "controller" server and install the public key on all of the 100-1000 other servers, then the controller server would be able run a simple script to read the host names from a file and execute the command remotely on all servers.
+        Configuration management software like Ansible, Chef & Puppet may be able to achieve this too.

+        * Above the server level there is the problem of coordinating the
+        upgrades: In most cases, you rather not have all those servers upgrade their kernels and reboot at approximately the same time, but instead in piecemeal controlled groups.
+Another problem may be about wasting network bandwidth or time.
+Copying the relevant .rpm files to a on-premises repository or shared disk are possible solutions.

 * How can you get Host, Channel, ID, LUN of SCSI disk?

+    * By visually inspecting (skimming & scanning) the output of the following 3 commands:

+    `cat /proc/scsi/scsi` the 'Host' line or lines are the most relevant.

+    `ls -ld /sys/block/sd*/device` should link to device files with names that end their names with the numbers for "host:channel:id:lun".

+    `ls -la /dev/disk/by-id/` will point to actual ("short") device names.

 * How can you limit process memory usage?
 * What is bash quick substitution/caret replace(^x^y)?
 * Do you know of any alternative shells?
 If so, have you used any?